Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 PDF proofing: 3 common pitfalls

+Online proofing has come a long way in the 12 years since Mat Atkinson, Ziflow's co-founder, and I launched ProofHQ back in 2008 and then Ziflow in 2017.
 Initially, ProofHQ only supported a handful of static file types.
-Ziflow now supports the review and approval of over 1,200 media and files types, including static designs/documents (PDF, images, Word, etc.), audio, video, websites, and rich media packages like banners and animated GIFs.
+Ziflow now supports the review and approval of over 1,200 media and file types, including static designs and documents (PDF, images, Word, etc.), audio, video, websites, and rich media packages like banners and animated GIFs.

-Therefore, ensuring that PDF files are loaded quickly and accurately in a reviewer’s browser is of utmost importance to us.
+Ensuring that PDF files are loaded quickly and accurately in a reviewer's browser is of utmost importance to us.

 What we'll cover